Monday, August 31, 2015

 Review

 I have been waiting to re-watch and review EDWARD SCISSORHANDS for some time now.
 When I first saw it as a child, I was amazed and stuck in my memories.
 I thought it was a sinister horror flick about a demented psycho killer.
 Now, what was I thinking?
 The film was showcased instead as a dark fantasy romantic drama, and now, it's still a well-told story about this outcast character who is isolated and misunderstood by society.
 Johnny Depp did a heartfelt and graceful performance as the man who has scissors for his hands and has the innocence of a fragile human being.
-If Depp could not portray this warm, gentle person, then pop singer Michael Jackson could have been a good alternative as the lead actor for this film!
+If Depp couldn't portray this warm, gentle person, then pop singer Michael Jackson could have been a good alternative as the lead actor for this film!
 It's funny how he was rumoured to be considered for the title role and rejected for not being versatile enough in film acting.

-Other actors who continue to do exceptional performances alongside Johnny include Winona Ryder and Vincent Price.
+Other actors who provided exceptional performances alongside Johnny include Winona Ryder and Vincent Price.
 It is one of the latter's swan songs, where he sincerely acts before passing.
 I was breathless that the suburban areas and cities were colourful in contrast to the Gothic mansion where Edward lives.
 Danny Elfman's beautiful, breathtaking compositions of his dramatic score enamoured me.
 It enhances the magic and beauty of this story.

 After two hours of re-seeing EDWARD SCISSORHANDS, it ended up as Tim Burton's and Johnny Depp's first and best feature together and paved the way for their close working partnership of films to come as the team of director/lead actor.
 Time might tell if everyone else may yet experience it, as shown below in its star rating.